|Would you like to be a flying monkey? I can arrange that.|

 Get better I did.

 It took the mogwai’s share of three months.
 In time my strength began to return.
 Zelena repeatedly used what she called “micro-magic” to set my broken bones and spur them to heal.
-It was very tiny bits of magic that wouldn’t cause me to die, split from my Cruxx as I was, but, carefully administered, could “sneak under” the danger, so to speak.
+It was very tiny doses of magic that wouldn’t cause me to die, split from my Cruxx as I was, but, carefully administered, could “sneak under” the danger, so to speak.

 As I got back on my feet, she regularly left, sometimes for three or four days, sometimes more.
 The last time she returned from such a hiatus, this one three days, I asked.